StuartRiffle/ragtag-tiger/README.md

 cd ragtag-tiger
 pip install -r requirements.txt
 ```
+Do this in a [virtual environment](https://www.google.com/search?hl=en&q=python%20virtual%20environments) if you can.

 ## Usage
 The simplest way to perform a RAG query would be a command like this: